ofefo/litePlay.js/tutorial.md

 ```

 The pitch symbolic names range from Cm1 ($=C_{-1}$) to G8 ($=G_{8}$),
 in such a way that the middle C of a piano keyboard is set to C4.
+The
+sound is played immediately and lasts indefinitely (although some
+may decay in intensity over time).

 Events
 ---